zeyofu/EDL/README.md

 ```
 python link_entity.py --kbdir ${kbdir} --lang ${lang} --year ${year}
 ```
-where kbdir is directory of preprocessed wikipedia, lang is languagge, and year is wikipedia version (e.g. "20191020").
+where kbdir is directory of preprocessed wikipedia, lang is language, and year is wikipedia version (e.g. "20191020").

 ### Setting Up Resources